We're Checking Who's Checking Spare Tire Pressures(Lea en español)

-As one of Tire Rack’s last activities during National Tire Safety Week (June 7 – 13, 2009), we checked, recorded and reset the pressures in the tires on the student’s vehicles used for the Tire Rack Street Survival Teen Driving School held at our South Bend headquarters.
-However in addition to simply resetting the tire pressures of the four tires on the ground, we also checked the air pressure of the spare tires as well.
+As a test, we checked, recorded and reset the pressures in the tires on the students' vehicles used for one of our Tire Rack Street Survival Teen Driving Schools held at our South Bend headquarters.
+In addition to simply resetting the tire pressures of the four tires on the ground, we also checked the air pressure of the spare tires as well.

 Cars and light trucks can be equipped with several types of spare tires, ranging from full-size spares that are identical to the other tires on the vehicle to narrower and often shorter diameter mini-spares.
 Full-size spares typically specify the same pressures as the other tires on the vehicle while the smaller, temporary-use mini-spares require 60 psi to develop enough load capacity to carry the vehicle.